-Association found between length of biological marker and development of respiratory infectionFebruary 19th, 2013 in Medical research /
+Association found between length of biological marker and development of respiratory infectionFebruary 19, 2013 in Medicine & Health / Medical research

 Among healthy adults who were administered a cold virus, those with shorter telomere length (a structure at the end of a chromosome) in certain cells were more likely to develop experimentally-induced upper respiratory infection than participants with longer telomeres, according to results of preliminary research published in the February 20 issue of JAMA.